eyvind/sega-adapter/README.md

 The B button on the controller is mapped to the normal joystick button.
 Buttons A and C are connected to pins 5 and 9 on the joystick port;
-these can be read as second and third joystick buttons by the computer.
-Most games that only support two buttons use the C button (pin 9).
+these can be read as extra joystick buttons by the computer.
+Most games that only support one extra button use the C button (pin 9).

 ### "A is Up" toggle